pgryko/mnist-chest-xray-classification-mlflow/technical_presentation.md

 - I had to write statistics by hand, so I might have made a mistake
 - 64x64 resolution might be too low for the model to learn the features (can a human learn from 64x64 images?)
 - I didn't have time to implement hyperparameter optimization
-- Grad-CAM Visualizations and other explainable AI techniques would be beneficial

 ---